RCasatta/archivio/Readme.md

     └── 2019-10-13_Invoice_YCorp.pdf -> Files/2019-10-13_Invoice_YCorp.pdf
 ```

+## Rules

+Maximum depth of created directories is 3.

+If a child directory will not filter more than current, it will not be created.

+`Tags/` root directory will not contain symbolic link (would be all).

 ## Updates

 When adding files you can safely run `archivio` again to update `Tags` dir.